nameless-and-blameless/TAG/reports/TAGDEF.md

 TAG's operations did not stop with the initial assaults.
 Members who were not present during these tragic events were later identified and systematically eliminated through targeted killings, ensuring that the church communities were decimated and unable to regroup or share information about the massacres.

 #### **Masquerade Churches as Killing Sites**
-TAG perpetrators have taken control of these locations and operated them as **masquerade churches**.
+TAG orchestrators have taken control of these locations and operated them as **masquerade churches**.
 Under the guise of legitimate religious and community functions, they have hosted:

 - **Funerals** for earlier victims of TAG operations.
 - **Charitable services**, including food pantries and assistance programs.